matthiasott/prototyping-tools/README.md

 # Interface Prototyping Tools

 An ever-growing list of prototyping tools.
-I will add some desciptions and tags/categories ASAP.
+I will continuously add more desciptions and tags/categories.

 ### Axure RP
+Axure, one of the industry standards for wireframes and interactive prototypes, allows you to create comprehensive wireframes for applications and websites with interactive modules, dynamic content, and conditional logic without writing a single line of code.
+It also has strong documentation features.

+**Strenghts:** Rich interactive wireframes, even for huge portals, widget libraries

+**Weaknesses:** Slightly dusty interface, creating sophisticated interactions and logic is cumbersome, animations are not performant, no fluid layouts (only adaptive with fixed-width screens)

 [http://www.axure.com/](http://www.axure.com/)

 ### Balsamiq Mockups